FangRuoqing/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-This project was adapted from AddressBook Level 3 (AB-3).
+This project is adapted from the AddressBook Level 3 (AB-3) project created by the [SE-EDU intiative](https://se-education.org/).<br>
+We employed the help of ChatGPT to generate some code for the functionality of some features.

 --------------------------------------------------------------------------------------------------------------------